Experiential Cognition Lab.

-Cognitive neuroscience using brain imaging has currently come to a stage of mapping and correlation through research and experimentation on human and animal brains.
-The aesthetic of static images of the brain has been around since the 1970s when the first scans captured the brain in cross-sections.
-These static cross-sections of the brain, contrary to our constant dynamic brain activity have since been the subject of standard practice in medical or scientific examinations, to better understand the brain in controlled experiences of the environment which have historically been limited and reduced to still imagery.
+Cognitive neuroscience using brain imaging has currently come to the stage of mapping and correlating neural signals through research and experimentation on human and animal brains.
+The aesthetic of brain imagery has been around since the 1970s when the first scans captured the brain in cross-sections.
+The cross-sections of the brain and its snipping moments of dynamic neural activity have since been the subject of standard practice in medical or scientific examinations, to better understand the brain in controlled experiences of the environment which had historically been limited to static imagery.

 Youtube video: 2 mins 5 sec

 Experiential Cognition Lab

 Among nearly 7000 living languages in the world, English reigns as one of the most commonly used languages of communication across a globalized world.
 The current activity of the reader making sense of a number of words placed one after the other, is only possible because of the complex ability of the brain to relate meanings to words and visual cues.
 Language and cognition mutually influence each other, embedded in our everyday experiences and our surrounding environments.
 The role of cognitive learning is inherently observed in children who start to pick up concepts like spoken language to make sense of the world around through correlation and the need to communicate.